 - 1. discarding any trailing space characters in the field and right-justifying the remaining characters, - 2. interpreting the first non-space characters as a numeric string consisting of a single optional sign ('+' or '-') followed by one or more decimal digits ('0' through '9') optionally containing a single decimal point ('.').
 The numeric string is terminated by the end of the right-justified field or by the occurrence of any character other than a decimal point ('.') and the decimal integers ('0' through '9').
 If the string contains no explicit decimal point, then the implicit decimal point is taken as immediately preceding the rightmost d digits of the string, with leading zeros assumed if necessary.
-The use of implicit decimal point is avoid possible misinterpretation. - 3.
+The use of implicit decimal points is deprecated and is strongly discouraged because of the possibility that FITS reading programs will misinterpret the data value.
+Therefore, real-formatted fields should always contain an explicit decimal point. - 3.
 If the numeric string is terminated by a - (a) '+' or '-', interpreting the following string as an exponent in the form of a signed decimal integer, or - (b) 'E', or 'D', interpreting the following string as an exponent of the form E or D followed by an optionally signed decimal integer constant. - 4.
 The exponent string, if present, is terminated by the end of the right-justified string. - 5.
 Characters other than those specified above, including embedded space characters, are forbidden.

-The numeric value of the table field is then the value of the numeric string multiplied by ten (10) to the power of the exponent string, i.e., value = numeric\string $\times 10^{(exponent\string)}$ .
+The numeric value of the table field is then the value of the numeric string multiplied by ten (10) to the power of the exponent string, i.e., value = numeric_string $\times 10^{(exponent_string)}$.
 The default exponent is zero and a blank field has value zero.
 There is no difference between the F, D, and E formats; the content of the string determines its interpretation.
 Numbers requiring more precision and/or range than the local computer can support may be represented.
 It is good form to specify a D format in TFORMn for a column of an ASCII table when that column will contain numbers that cannot be accurately represented in 32-bit IEEE binary format (see Appendix E).